karimsherif02/GradProject/README.md

 # GradProject
-A website toolkit where it uses steganography to hide text in various shapes such as audio/video/photo
+A website toolkit(API) where it uses steganography to hide text in various shapes such as text/video/photo